Why have I chosen to volunteer for St John?

 The going from here was quite easy for a while.
 Up the track, stop to make sure we are going the right way, turn around to head off and then land on my arse, over the wall and then onto the path to Gaping Gill.

 We didn't bother nipping down into Gaping Gill, as we were conscious of the lack of time/daylight hours.
-We carried on over Thack Pot and started the ascent up Little Ingleborough and then onto Ingleborough.

 It started to snow a little over Thack Pot which put a smile on my face, but the flakes were smaller than talcum powder, and it stopped quicker than it started.
 There was still quite a bit of snow on the ground from the previous week, but it was patchy on the path at this point, and quite compacted so easy going.